What is the Global Citizenship Alliance (GCA)?

 Where does a GCS take place?

 There are multiple venues for a GCS to take place.
-One of them is Schloss Leopoldskron, the 18th century castle in Salzburg, Austria that is the home of the Salzburg Global Seminar.
+One of them is Schloss Leopoldskron, an 18th century castle in Salzburg, Austria.
 Visit the Schloss Leopoldskron website to view the facilities.
 Another venue is the Schlosswirt in Anif, located in a Salzburg suburb.
 Visit the Schlosswirt website to view the facilities.

 Eventually, seminars will be held in other locations as well.